 The New York Times had a nice article about trilobites the other day, accompanied by a chart illustrating a number of species.
-It got me thinking about the trilobites I saw last fall on my quick tour of western museums.
+It got me thinking about the trilobites I saw in fall 2013 on my quick tour of museums in the American west.

-Not all the small museums include trilobites in their displays, as they’re often focused on local finds, but two had what I thought were the same species.
-On looking at the photos now, even my unpracticed eye could see that there were subtle differences that became less subtle the more I looked at them.
-One was from the Mesalands Dinosaur Museum, Tucumcari, New Mexico, the other from the Wyoming Dinosaur Center, in Thermopolis.
+Not all the small museums include trilobites in their displays, as they often focused on local finds, but two had what I thought were the same species.
+On looking at the photos recently, even my unpracticed eye could see that there were subtle differences that became less subtle the more I looked at them.
+One was from the Mesalands Dinosaur Museum in Tucumcari, New Mexico, the other from the Wyoming Dinosaur Center, in Thermopolis.

 They are exquisite, both in themselves and in the delicate lab preparation.